Table of Contents

 - Will there be meals or snacks?

-- Will incentives such as childcare, bus tokens, and/or grocery coupons be offered?
+- Will incentives such as childcare, transportation assistance, grocery coupons, or gift cards be offered?

 Creating the Right Atmosphere

 It is important to ensure that your support group provides a space that is safe, confidential, and welcoming.
 Try to create a non-judgmental atmosphere where participants, both old and new, feel comfortable sharing their feelings.
 It can help to explain what confidentiality means to all members so that all participants have the same understanding and expectations for privacy.

 Sharing experiences allows members to give each other mutual support and to exchange practical information and ways of coping.
 It also allows participants to understand themselves better through the insights of others.